-A personal selection of the best watch related articles from around the web.
-I hope you’ll enjoy them.
+This my personal selection of the best watch related articles from all over the web.

 Click on the picture or on the hyperlink to read the articles.

 This is a first!
 A Russian watch on WahaWatches.

 A lot of professional watchmakers don’t accept Russian watches.
 Either because the parts are hard to find or because the movements can be a bit flimsy.

 However, it’s my experience that Russian movements perform quite well despite them being cruder than Swiss counterparts.
 You can buy a lot of parts on eBay if you need any.